 Reframe Stress as Enthusiasm

 I listened to a two-part podcast episode of “Invisibilia” in which they discussed emotions.
 One thing stuck out to me: the population of emotional responses that we thought of as “hardwired in the brain” is actually smaller than we had previously assumed.
 We have more opportunity to change the nature of responses than we’d previously thought.
 It might take decades of training that we can’t justify, but it is possible in principle.
 In particular, I could reframe the physiological sensations of “stress” as something like enthusiasm or excitement and thereby interpret those sensations more positively.
-So I started to do this and it helped me feel like beholden to what previously had been feelings of threat or dread.
+So I started to do this and it helped me feel less beholden to what previously had been feelings of threat or dread.
 It took me time to change my immediate interpretation of these feelings and I don’t do it perfectly, but it helps.

 Two Laws of Interpretations